qcif/cvmfs-setup-example/README.md

 ```

 The config file is a shell script that is sourced by the
-_setup-example.sh_ script to obtain the necessary environment
+_example-setup.sh_ script to obtain the necessary environment
 variables.

 ## Example usage